juanmait/seedjs-branches/README.md

 # same as above but for `eslint`

 $ yarn clean
-# remove the dist folder
+# remove the build/ folder
 ```

 Check `package.json` files in the `"scripts"` field for more details.